MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 		‎**IMPORTANT:** To the right of the **Username** field is the domain field.
 It will be prefilled with the **xxxxxZZZZZZ.onmicrosoft.com** cloud domain (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).<br/>

-	- Clear (uncheck) the **Automatically create a password** check box, which will display a new field for entering an administrator defined password.
+	- Clear (uncheck) the **Automatically create a password** check box, which will display a new field for entering an administrator-defined password.

-	- Enter the New Administrative Password in the new **Password** field that appears
+	- Enter the New Administrative Password in the **Password** field that appears

 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box